withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ### Where to start

 This tutorial is designed to accommmodate all levels of web development experience.
-Feel free to skip ahead to [Unit 2](/en/tutorial/2-astro-pages/) if you have already created a new Astro project and are ready to jump right into the code.
+Feel free to skip ahead to [Unit 2](/en/tutorial/2-astro-pages/) if you have already created a new Astro project, deployed it on the web, and are ready to jump right into the code.

 ### Additional Learning